karlrado/autoortho/docs/faq.md

 ### I get an error when running with scenery installed on a non-local drive or non-NTFS formatted drive when using Windows
 This is not supported.
 Use a local NTFS formatted drive.

+## I have an issue that is not here.

+Please check the (issues page of the repository)[https://github.com/ProgrammingDinosaur/autoortho4xplane/issues].
+*Before submitting an issue please search for already existing issues for yopur problem, as it may be duplicated.*
+If your issue has not been reported please open a new one and include as much information as possible, for example:
+- Screenshots
+- Logs
+- OS
+- Version of AO and X-Plane you are using

+With more information the debugging process will be easier.

+After the issue is opened I'll gladly check it out as soon as my time allows.
+Keep in mind that this is a side project for me, so support might not be immediate.

+## Base Mesh Packages Problems

+### I have an issue with some part of the mesh offered in the scenery packages
+Currently this fork still uses kubilus1 base mesh, as such support is not offered for it right now, this will change with the new custom mesh.
+For now refer to the (issues page of the kubilus scenery)[https://github.com/kubilus1/autoortho-scenery/issues] to see if your issue has been reported and hopefully a community fix has been shared.

+## About this fork

+### What is the objective of this fork?

+As the AutoOrtho Continued name suggests the main idea of this fork is to continue building upon kubilus1's codebase and to add more features while keeping the program updated with latest technologies, and offer active support to issues that may arise.

+### What has been changed?

+This fork currently adds a revamped new UI, more autoortho options such as overriding max zoom, and quality of life features such as new imagery servers and download retries.
+For more detailed information of the changes of every release please refer to the (releases)[https://github.com/ProgrammingDinosaur/autoortho4xplane/releases]  page as detailed changelongs of every release are detailed there.

+### What's next?

+While the scope of this fork may change over time and soem features might never see the light of day the main things in development right now are:
+- MacOs Support
+- Completely rebuild the Base Mesh packages with newer Otho4XP versions to have newest mesh info and take advantage of new XP12 technologies such as 3D water.

+Things in backlog that are planned be implemented later on (order does not matter):
+- Predictive Tile caching with Simbrief integration: Have the program monitor your flight or via simbrief flightplan infer where you are heading to and start caching imagery from further tiles to speed up loading times and decrease stutters when you reach a new area.
+- Tile caching monitoring: See what tiles have been loaded and cached by the software.
+- Merge (hotbso changes)[https://github.com/hotbso/autoortho] to this fork to support seasons with AutoOrtho

+### When will those features be released?

+There is no ETA.
+And there is also no guarantee of this changes being released at all.
+Keep in mind this is a side project that is mostly fueled by my free time, autism and hyperfixation.
+So development times are not guaranteed and are subject to change.

+### Can I contribute to help?

+Sure!
+This is a community open-source project after all, and the more contributions the better.
+You can create your own fork and open a PR into this repo with code you would want implemented!
+I will review it and hopefully merge it to keep this project growing.

+### Want some idea that you want implemented but can't code it?

+You can still contribute!
+Open a discussion with your feature suggestion and maybe someone or me will look at it and implement it if we find it useful or interesting!